travelgateX/slack-botx/CONTRIBUTING.md

 # Contributing

+There are 2 ways to contribute:

+- As core maintainer: Fixing or developing new features on `app` folder
+- The easy one: Developing reactions to [Slack Events](#event-development) or [Slack Commands](#command-development)

+In both cases, the workflow to contribute is the same:

 1. Open a [new issue][] to discuss the changes you would like to make.
 This is not strictly required but it may help reduce the amount of rework you need to do later.